 Hipster Power Tip: You can judge the busyness of the park by looking at the wait time for Despicable Me.
 If the wait time is above 60-minutes, expect for a crowded day at Universal Studios.

-4 -- Grab Ticket for Race Through New York with Jimmy Fallon
+5. Ride Race Through New York Starring Jimmy Fallon

-Completing the Race through New York attraction takes awhile since you’ll need to go through the pre-show and the actual ride.
+Just know that completing the Race through New York attraction takes a while since you’ll need to go through the pre-show before you get on the actual ride.

-Put about 35 minutes aside to complete this attraction once you walk through the doors.
+Hipster Power Tip: Put 35 minutes aside to complete this attraction once you walk through the doors.

 On this journey you will head into the headquarters of NEST (Non-biological Extraterrestrial Species Treaty) to learn how to battle the Decepticons.

-Single rider option is available here and perfect if wait times are greater than 30 minutes.
+The Single Rider Line option is available here and perfect if wait times are greater than 30 minutes.

-7 -- Dive deep into the Revenge of the Mummy Ride
+7. Conquer the Revenge of the Mummy Roller Coaster

 Revenge of the Mummy is an indoor roller coaster dark ride.
 It is highly themed with props prompting you to believe you’re on the set of the Mummy movie.

-Hipster Power Tip: The queue for this attraction has wonderful interactive effects.
-If the wait time is low, then skip the single rider line and go through the regular queue.
+Hipster Power Tip: The queue for the Revenge of the Mummy attraction has wonderful interactive effects.
+If the wait time is low, then skip the Single Rider Line and go through the regular queue.

 The other portion is located within Islands of Adventure (Hogsmeade).

-- Chat with Stan in front of the Knight Bus
+- Chat with the Conductor in front of the Knight Bus

 - Ride Escape from Gringotts